Design with multipurpose parts

 But some designers are smarter.
 And somewhere the better future starts… Our heroes are different!
 They work like this:

+Collaboration means building on the work of others to achieve something great together.
 Sustainability needs deep forms of collaboration¹.
-Collaboration means building on the work of others to achieve something great together, to elevate each other.

 If you design with multipurpose parts, you are happy to use other designers’ parts.
 You take pride in integrating other people’s parts and extending their known uses.
 This is when your creativity shines brightest, and creates the most value!
 Because it increases the value of all the products that already contain that part.
 You don’t just make one product better, but many at once.